moefingers/milestown2/frontend/README.md

 This repository is hopefully the front and backend for MilestOWN 2.
 More notes will follow.

-The rough outline is to have a
+The rough outline is to have a...

-- backend - exploring render?
+- backend - exploring render? - for now db will be stored on server
   - serving data like maps, levels, pickups
   - hosting games
   - accepting and validating movements and actions in the game and proctoring each game